googleapis/python-aiplatform/README.rst

 Cloud Profiler
 ----------------------------

-Cloud Profiler allows you to profile your remote Vertex AI Training jobs on demand and visualize the results in Vertex AI Tensorboard.
+Cloud Profiler allows you to profile your remote Gemini Enterprise Agent Platform Training jobs on demand and visualize the results in Gemini Enterprise Agent Platform Tensorboard.

 To start using the profiler with TensorFlow, update your training script to include the following: